 - Source Code Check-in: Developers commit their code changes to a version control system like Git.

-- Build: The source code is compiled or packaged into a deployable artifact, such as a JAR, WAR, or Docker image.
+- Build Stage: The source code is compiled into a deployable artifact (e.g., JAR, WA, WAR, or Docker image.

 Benefits of Using a Build Pipeline Tool